alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-medical-devices.markdown

 ---
 layout: guidance
 title: Get a licence to export medical devices
-summary: You must have a licence to export medical devices
+summary: You must have a certificate to export medical devices.
 permalink: /guidance/get-a-licence-to-export-medical-devices.html
 topic:
   name: Exporting and doing business abroad